 The frequencies and areas available for PMPS licensing are detailed in Appendix A.

-Until further notice, a PMPS licence must not be issued:

-On a frequency in the 3950–4000 MHz band within a 10 km radius

-of a landing end coordinate of an identified runway specified in Appendix G of RALI MS 47,

-or the coordinates 33° 53' 30.66"S, 150° 41' 44.63"E and 33° 52' 30.13"S, 150° 43' 48.96"E.

 A licensee is restricted to a PMPS licence in only one of either the 3400-3475 MHz and 3950 MHz bands at each controlled premises.

 A 5 MHz-based channel raster applies in the 3400-3475 MHz and 3950-4000 MHz bands.
 5 MHz channels may be aggregated as required to form larger channels.
 Channels are defined by the following equations, where ‘n’ is the channel number: